 Overview

-Digital Support Technicians are crucial to the economy and day to day functioning of the modern world.
-This competition focuses on all the essential requirements for a successful career as a Digital Support Engineer within any industry.
+Digital Support and Security is crucial to the economy and day to day functioning of the modern world.
+This competition focuses on all the essential requirements for a successful career in Digital Support and Security within any industry.

 The competition tests your ability to configure IT hardware and software to meet customer requirements.
 This will involve setting up a client / server network with a domain controller, configuring operating systems, configuring IP addresses on end devices and configuration, maintenance and troubleshooting of ICT networks using predominantly CISCO devices and connecting these devices to a LAN.